By Atonement Licensing Advisory · Last reviewed: June 2026

 Oracle renewals are anchored on your existing support base, not on what you use.
-Support runs at roughly 22 percent of net license fees per year and carries a repricing clause: if you drop any licenses from a support set, Oracle can reprice the remaining licenses closer to list.
-That clause, often called matching service levels and pricing following reductions, is the single most important sentence in most Oracle contracts.
+Support runs at roughly 22 percent of net licence fees per year and carries a repricing clause: if you drop any licences from a support set, Oracle can reprice the remaining licences closer to list.
+That clause, usually titled matching service levels and pricing following reductions, is the single most important sentence in most Oracle contracts, because it converts every naive cost reduction into a penalty.

-The account team works to a fiscal year that ends May 31, with quarter ends that drive discounting behavior.
-They carry a quota, an incentive to convert you to cloud and subscription metrics, and authority to discount far more than the first quote suggests.
+The account team works to a fiscal year that ends May 31, with quarter ends in August, November, and February that drive discounting behaviour.
+They carry a quota, an incentive to convert you to cloud and subscription metrics, and discount authority far beyond what the first quote suggests.
 The first number you see is built to protect margin and create room to concede.

 Discount is one lever of twelve.
 Buyers who negotiate only on the headline percentage leave the structural value on the table.
 Use these in sequence, starting with the ones that cost Oracle the least to give and protect you the most.